Saverio976/Chat-App-TUI/README.md

 This pseudo will be print to all present people on a channel when you will send a message

+# To Read
+the commands set_cipher will be not alowed for an indeterminate time

 ## TODO

 *read the assets/doc/TODO.md file for todo to do*